1993 World Series: Game 6

 Philadelphia closer Mitch Williams came on to pitch the bottom of the ninth with his team clinging to a 6–5 lead.
 After beginning the inning by walking Rickey Henderson, Williams tried to counter Henderson's speed by using a slide-step style of pitching delivery.
 Prior to the game, Williams had never used the slide-step delivery in his career, and this may have cut back on his velocity.
 The walk to Henderson was followed by a Devon White flyout and a Paul Molitor single that moved Henderson to second.

 Joe Carter came up next and, with the count 2–2, he hit a three-run home run to win the game and the World Series.
 Just before the fifth and final pitch to Joe Carter, CBS Sports announcer Tim McCarver commented that Carter (relatively unproductive in the Series to date) looked awkward and uncomfortable at the plate.
 The same pitch allowed Blue Jays radio announcer Tom Cheek the opportunity to utter his famous "Touch 'em all, Joe" quote, when Joe Carter clinched the series.
 Carter joined Bill Mazeroski as the only two players to win a World Series with a home run in the bottom of the ninth inning (Mazeroski hit his home run in the deciding Game 7, while Carter hit his in Game 6).

 Carter was actively involved in the final play of the World Series for the second year in a row.
 In the previous year, Carter caught the final out as first baseman after relief pitcher Mike Timlin fielded Otis Nixon's bunt.
-Taking the 1993 ALCS into account (where he caught the final out in the outfield), he had been involved in the final play of three straight postseason series.
+Taking the 1993 ALCS into account (where he caught the final out in the outfield), he had been involved in the final play of three straight postseason championship series.

-American League president Dr. Bobby Brown presented the World Series Trophy instead of the Commissioner of Baseball; this event also occurred in the year before.
+American League president Bobby Brown presented the World Series Trophy instead of the Commissioner of Baseball; this event also occurred in the year before.